 12. Contributes to the overall success of the Office of the Provost by performing all other essential duties and responsibilities as assigned, maintaining high levels of accuracy and maintaining a professional demeanor and appropriate levels of confidentiality.

-The Budget and Financial Coordinator is supervised by the Provost and may supervise other employees as assigned by the Provost.
+The Budget and Financial Manager is supervised by the Provost and may supervise other employees as assigned by the Provost.